Kami/libcloud-drivers/README.txt

 Libcloud.
 Libcloud is a python library that allows using a large number of different cloud infrastructure via a single abstract API.

-See docs/GettingStarted.md to get started with using this driver.
+See the GettingStarted.md document to understand how to install and get started with this driver.

 More information about the StratusLab cloud distribution can be found at the collaboration's website: http://stratuslab.eu/.
 Information